 Apples

-Apples can tolerate refrigeration but are better off at room temperature to prevent texture loss.
+Apples can tolerate refrigeration, but are better off at room temperature to prevent texture loss.
 Plus, they emit ethylene gas, which can spoil other fruits faster.
 A bowl on the counter is where they shine best.

 Peaches

 Refrigerating peaches is a crime against summer!
 Not only does it ruin their juicy texture, but it also stifles their flavor.
-Chilling peaches cause their natural sugars to break down, leading to a bland and disappointing bite.
+Chilling peaches causes their natural sugars to break down, leading to a bland and disappointing bite.

 A study from ScienceDirect on fruit storage found that peaches lose their aroma compounds when exposed to cold temperatures.